reinaldogpn/windows-post-install/README.md

 1. Define the programs to be installed in file `apps.txt` by it's "winget ID".
     - **Note:** In case you don't know the ID of an app, use `winget search <appname>` on terminal.

-2. Define the download url of programs to be downloaded in file `urls.txt`.

-3. Run `windows-post-install.bat` as admin.
+2. Run `windows-post-install.bat` as admin.

 #
 ### Customization Tools